Web Interface

 Configure the following Mobile/Rx fields:

-• You can set the Receiver (customer) location by one of the following ways:
+You can set the receiver location by one of the following ways:

-• Enter the values manually if they are GPS/Map derived locations.
+• Enter the values manually if you know the GPS or map locations.

 Path Loss (dB)